 How do I remove the cylinder head ?
 What size should the crankshaft be ?
 What are those bolt torque specifications again ?
-All of these questions and many others have to be correctly answered if you are going to successfully repair your engine.
+How about the valve adjustment ?
+Etc. All of these questions and many others have to be correctly answered if you are going to successfully repair your engine.

 A factory service manual is the preferred documentation, especially if you are trying to troubleshoot a modern car or truck engine.